12 Best Things To Do In Wales This Summer

 You can amble around castles to your heart’s content, go dolphin watching while supporting vital marine research or spend a day exploring charming seaside towns and off-grid ecovillages.

-From the windy mountains of the north to the picturesque coastal getaways of the south, here are the best things to do in Wales this summer.
+From the windy mountains of the north to the picturesque coastal getaways of the south, here are the best unique things to do in Wales this summer.

 1. Ride the heritage railways